sessions-matthew/udev-monitor-hotplug/README.md

+# Modified
+Works on my xps 9550 machine with Arch Linux

 # Description

 I was tired of having to configure manually the disposition of my monitors when I plugged them in.